Queensland Raffle Rules

 Raffles are technically known as ‘Art Unions’ in Queensland, and are classified according to the gross proceeds (total ticket sales) they anticipate making.

-A Category 1 Art Union (raffle) is one whose sales are up to $2,000.
+A Category 1 Art Union (raffle) is one whose gross proceeds are not more than $2,000.

 There are four categories in total.